With penalty killing duties, Wild winger Kevin Fiala shows off a well-rounded game

 This evolution started to take shape last season.

 After barely crossing paths with the penalty kill in his first year with the Wild following a trade from Nashville, Fiala began to take reps with the PK.
-Now, he's averaging more than a minute and a half in shorthanded ice time per game, which is the fourth-most among Wild forwards.
+Now, he's averaging more than a minute and a half in shorthanded ice time per game; that is fourth-most among Wild forwards.

 His strategy is a blend of defensive positioning and offensive instincts: Fiala's following the Wild's structure for how the team wants to set up on the PK, but he's also utilizing his smarts to anticipate what the other team will try to do.